mdekrey/mdx-editor/docs/theming.md

 # Theming

+There are a few ways to update the theme for MDXEditor: changing colors, tweaking styles, or custom override styles.

+For information for changing content styling, see [./content-styling.md].

+## Changing colors

 The editor UI (toolbar, dialogs, etc) colors and fonts are defined as CSS variables attached to the editor root element.
 The color variables follow the [Radix semantic aliasing](https://www.radix-ui.com/colors/docs/overview/aliasing#semantic-aliases) convention.